 To be sure, the people complain about America and Israel, but it’s more about legitimate policy issues they have with each, and not about the people who live there.

-Things to know before you go to Iran as a British, US, or Canadian
+Things to know before you go to Iran: US and Canadian Citizens

-If you are from Canada, the US, or the United Kingdom, you will need to join a tour group to see Iran.
+If you are from Canada United States, you will need to join a tour group to see Iran.
 That’s because our governments don’t have diplomatic relations with Iran.
 This is unfortunate because it really does impact your visit.

 Citizens of these countries need a visa.
-I have described that process here: Iranian Visa For Canadians – A Guide (a similar process applies for American and UK citizens)
+I have described that process here: Iranian Visa For Canadians – A Guide (a similar process applies for American citizens)

 Personally, I felt very rushed in Iran, and while I enjoyed myself immensely, it was exhausting being carted around by a tour guide and driver.
 I would much prefer to do it on my own because it would be far more relaxing.